fractalrobotics/Fractal-5-Pro/README.md

 <img src="./CAD/images/printhead_isolated.PNG" width="350">
 </p>

 - The printhead was designed so that when the B-axis is tilted 90°, the nozzle can move extremely close to the build plate.
 Designing the printhead this way increases the amount of design freedom the user has over where they can define [slicing directions](https://github.com/fractalrobotics/Fractal-Cortex?tab=readme-ov-file#user-guide).
-Due to [the differences between multidirectional printing and non-planar printing](https://github.com/fractalrobotics/Fractal-Cortex?tab=readme-ov-file#user-guide), the printhead only needs to approach the build plate closely on one side as shown in the image below; the remainder of the printhead does not have any other special geometry constraints.
+Due to [the differences between multidirectional printing and non-planar printing](https://github.com/fractalrobotics/Fractal-5-Pro?tab=readme-ov-file#faqs), the printhead only needs to approach the build plate closely on one side as shown in the image below; the remainder of the printhead does not have any other special geometry constraints.

 <p align="center">
 <img src="./CAD/images/printhead_close_approach.png" width="700">
 </p>

 - The printhead uses a BondTech LGX Lite V2 direct drive extruder due to its compact size and ideal shape for this application.
-- An E3D Volcano hotend is used so that the high flow rate of the nozzle can keep up with the high speed capability of the coreXY gantry.
+- An E3D Volcano hotend is used so that the flow rate of the nozzle can keep up with the high speed capability of the coreXY gantry.
 - A radial fan and swept duct is used for part cooling and the stock E3D axial fan is used to cool the hotend heat sink.
 - An inductive probe is used for both auto bed leveling and calibrating to the center of the build plate.
 I created an edge-finding procedure by writing custom G-code macros in Klipper for the center calibration process.
 While the center calibration routine was tested and works, the inductive probe is not ideal for use in this application because of its difficult to characterize electromagnetic field shape.
 The inductive probe still works great for auto bed leveling, but a different type of sensor should be selected for center calibration as is discussed in the future work section.